 Grid layouts with page builders

-Because the WordPress editor (as of version 4.9 and previous) is designed to create linear page designs, WordPress page builders have become extremely popular.
+Because the WordPress classic editor, the default editor for WordPress 4.9 and previous, was designed to create linear page designs, WordPress page builders became extremely popular to allow users to create grid-based layouts.
 Some themes, like Divi, have a page builder bundled into the theme.
 Other page builders can be downloaded separately.
 SiteOrigin’s page builder, for example, has more than 1 million installs.
 Beaver Builder and Elementor are also popular options.

 Gutenberg, the WordPress content block builder

 Because of the popularity of page builder plugins, WordPress itself has developed a new editor, Gutenberg, in an attempt to address the content block trend.
-We’ve discussed this new editor before, and the WordPress development team continues to refine the editor before it releases publicly as a part of WordPress 5.0.
+We’ve discussed this new editor before, and the WordPress development team continues to refine the editor even after it publicly released as a part of WordPress 5.0.
 In a nutshell, Gutenberg allows users to select different content types — images, text, etc. — and piece them together to form a post or page.
-However, as of version 1.7 the Gutenberg editor still works in a linear fashion, and it doesn’t allow content other than image galleries to be displayed in columns.
-This means that a true grid layout is currently unachievable with the Gutenberg editor.

 Examples of grid layout websites